finos/symphony-wdk/docs/reference.md

 Script to execute (only [Groovy](https://groovy-lang.org/) is supported).

 ## Utility functions
-WDK provides some utility functions that can be used in SWADL to process data in SWADL.
+WDK provides some utility functions that can be used to process data in SWADL.

 ### Object json(String string)
 This method is used to convert a String in JSON format to an Object in order to be processed as a JSON.